Authorization

 Track Anomalies

 Use log aggregation and event triggers to push data generated by application logs and events into centralised monitoring and reporting systems.
-This real-time data stream can be used to highlight application issues and security-related events, such as authentication and authorisation failures.
+This real-time data stream can be used to highlight application issues and security-related events, such as authentication and authorization failures.

 Understand System State